SE-Sustainability-OSS/ecodev-app/README.md

 # EcoDev App

 This app can serve as a template.
-It includes some basic functionalities such as user login, customisable components such as navbar menus, and customised component builders such as
+It includes some basic functionalities such as user login, customisable components such as navbar menus, and customised component builders.

+Associated documentation can be found [here](https://ecodev-doc.lcabox.com/cookiecutters/app/).

 ### Usage
 1. First create a `<new-repository>` in your GitHub, then follow these commands, replacing any mention of `<new-repository>`, with your repo name: